Havorahq/wordana/README.md

 ### Single Player Mode

+- Connect your wallet
+- Click on "Start Playing"
 - Select a new game or daily word.
 - Have 5 chances to guess the correct 5-letter word.
 - Hints provided: Green tile (correct letter and place), Yellow tile (correct letter but wrong place), White tile (incorrect letter).